BernardDev/Synthesizer-API/README.md

 <br>

 The goal of this project is to build an public REST API :dart: and thereby applying existing knowledge and explore new terrains.
-This was done independently by reading its documentation, watching online videos, consulting StackExchange & sometime my coach.
+This was done independently by reading documentation, watching online videos, consulting StackExchange & sometime my coach.

 Although this project aimed at making a public API, I obviously tried it out myself!
 Therefore I made a [frontend](https://github.com/BernardDev/Synthesizer-directory/tree/development/) that uses it.
 In development some features where added to the backend as well.
 Such as a route to suggest synthesizer and an admin login system.